 Jumping from Wurtzel’s obituary, to pieces about her, and by her, today I see a contemporary who spoke plainly about both hard and frivolous things.
 A woman who didn’t appear to care what people thought.

 I berated Current Me.
 Had Younger Me allowed internalized sexism to stop her from reading Elizabeth’s work?

-Then, I forgave Younger Me.
+Ultimately, I had to forgive Younger Me.
 She desperately needed to be seen as Likeable — by the right people — to maintain her tenuous purchase on the next rung of the corporate ladder.
-Wearing heels and a skirt.
+In heels and a pencil skirt.

 I didn’t have time for someone who didn’t care if we liked her: I couldn’t afford to…relate.

 (Lost in Translation’s) cinematography by Lance Acord and editing by Sarah Flack make no attempt to underline points or nudge us.
 It permits us to regard.